Terms and Conditions

 Adequate travel insurance is vital.
 It is a condition of booking that if you do not purchase our nominated travel insurance that you have, at the time of booking, an insurance policy which offers at least the same level of cover as ours, if not better.
 Some policies can exclude winter or adventure sports so you must check of your cover to ensure that it includes, for example, medical expenses; repatriation; mountain rescue; cancellation, curtailment and legal expenses cover.

 Details of our nominated insurance can be found here on our website.
-We are an appointed representative of Endsleigh Insurance Services Ltd who are authorised and regulated by the Financial Services Authority.

 12. PASSPORTS & VISAS

 Whilst we are able to provide basic advice to clients regarding passports and visa requirements, you must obtain advice from the appropriate Embassy, Consulate or British Foreign Office for the exact requirements of the country(ies) to or through which you are intending to travel.
 Requirements may change and you must check the up to date position in good time before departure.